-I need recipes like this one-pot spaghetti a lot.
+I need recipes like this vegan one-pot tomato, olive and lemon spaghetti a lot.
 At the start of any given week I always have grand plans and mini-missions to accomplish but I invariably end up chasing my tail and missing self-imposed deadlines.
 Case in point, I am a day late with this post.
 I also haven’t called the Elf’s kindergarten, cleaned out my car or removed the chipped nail polish from my toes.
 I am the living embodiment of best intentions.
 On the flip side, we are having a good Elf week with minimal toddler blow-outs, we’ve gotten to the bottom of the Dane’s strange hair loss and I have been running every day.
 The husband is doing manly house things, which he loves, so all is well at Camp Goodness.

 One-pot pastas are a revelation.
 Using a little mathematics, all the ingredients, including the dried spaghetti, go in to a large pot all at the same time and emerge cooked and saucy and perfect.
 The kitchen gods outdid themselves with this one.